TAF-Equipe2/test-api/testapi/README.md

 # TEST-API

-TEST-API est un microservice permettant de tester des APIs avec [REST-assured](https://rest-assured.io/).
+TEST-API is a microservice for testing APIs with [REST-assured](https://rest-assured.io/).
-Il est destiné à être utilisé avec TAF (Test Automation Framework).
+It is intended for use with TAF (Test Automation Framework).

 - [Getting started](#getting-started)
 - [API Documentation](#api-documentation)